 You will used a half pound of each and cook them at the same time until browned.
 Cooking them simultaneously saves a considerable amount of time in preparing this dish.

-This recipe also calls for four different types of cheese:
+It also calls for four different types of cheese:

 - and Gruyere